learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

 ## Learning Goals

-- Write an `a`nchor tag to create a link
+- Write an `a` tag to create a link

 ## Introduction